 How to Germinate Seeds on Paper Towels

 - Line the container with damp paper towels or coffee filters – just a layer or two is enough.
-The paper towels just needs to be damp not soaking wet.
+The paper towels just needs to be damp not soaking wet, you don’t want mold.

 - Sprinkle seeds on the paper towel.